EXPLAINER: What to know about the Amazon union vote count

 The retail union could file unfair labor practice charges against Amazon based on the Seattle-based company’s conduct during the election to influence the outcome.
 Under that scenario, the union says the NLRB would schedule a hearing and determine if the election results should be set aside because the employer “created an atmosphere of confusion or fear of reprisals” for workers.
 If that happens, another election may take place.

-In cases where the labor board finds that the employer did something extremely egregious to violate labor laws, it may overturn the elections results, MacDonald said.
+In cases where the labor board finds that the employer did something extremely egregious to violate labor laws, it may overturn the elections results, said MacDonald.

 Follow Joseph Pisani on Twitter: @ josephpisani